Paypal Payment Option

 EMAIL if you are interested in reserving for a pup from one of the upcoming litters or reserving specifically for a particular female

-Reserving ahead gets you a pup quicker, but please realize I don't control litter size, color or gender-this is left to nature and God.
+Reserving ahead gets you a pup quicker, but please realize I don't control litter size, color or gender-this is left to nature.

-Chloe is a small red heeler, lots of energy...typical heeler.
-Chloe weighs 28 pounds
+Chloe was a small red heeler, lots of energy...typical heeler. (she is deceased now-she was 11 years old).

 Chloe litter at birth Chloe litter at 1 week old Chloe litter at 3 wks oldChloe litter at 4 weeks old